syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 ## Adding Shapes

 You can add shapes to any chart types but they are often used with line, area and spline series to indicate each data point.
-It will be highlighted when you hover the mouse on the shape.
+It is highlighted when you hover the mouse on the shape.

-Shapes can be added to chart by enabling **visible** option of **marker** property.
-There are different shapes you can add to the chart using shape option such as rectangle, circle, diamond etc.
+Shapes can be added to the chart by enabling the **visible** option of the **marker** property.
+There are different shapes you can add to the chart by using the shape option such as rectangle, circle, diamond etc.

-The following code example shows how to enable series marker and add shapes,
+The following code example explains on how to enable series marker and add shapes,

 {% highlight js %}